idrinth-thalui/core/dialogue/places/IdrinthFollowerDialogueCityWindhelmIdle.md

 - The Nords placed the Dunmer refugees in the poorest and coldest quarter.
 - I like to visit the Gray Quarter.
 Most Dunmer living there do their best to have a good life.
 - If you see orphaned children around - the ones who care for them are the Dunmer.
 Regardless who the children are.
 - Most Dunmer here are of the fallen House Hlaalu.
-I heard they fled as a group and live here for 190 years.
+I heard they fled as a group and lived here for 190 years.
 - I pity the Argonians in the harbour.
 Cold place, cold people...
 - It is a hard live for the Argonians at the docks.
 They are not made for this cold weather.
 - The Nords here treat the Argonians not much better than the Dunmer two centuries ago.
 - It may sound strange, but the Altmer living here are treated better than the Dunmer.
 - Nurelion the alchemist is a highly respected person.
 Niranye on the other hand...
 - This Niranye seems suspicious.
-Fresh from the Isles, and free to sell her good openly in Windhelm?
+Fresh from the Isles, and free to sell her goods openly in Windhelm?
 I seriously doubt that.
 - I wonder what she is.
 A Thalmor spy?
 An Imperial agent?
 Someone more shady?
 - Amazing how Rolff does not harass Niranye.
 I wonder if she pays him to leave her alone.
 - I doubt Oengul War-Anvil is as good a blacksmith as Eorlund Gray-Mane.
 Even if they switch their forges.